oshiomah1/oshiomah1.github.io/_posts/2023-4-04-Week_11_Walkthrough.md

 Awesome- now that you've done that, let's go ahead and run your alignment.
 You don't have to generate the index in a separate step like you did last week with `bowtie2`, so that saves you a step here!

-Importantly, make sure to specify `threads=6` when you run this; otherwise `bbmap.sh` will take all the available threads and make it difficult for everyone to run their alignments!
+Importantly, make sure to specify `threads=4` when you run this; otherwise `bbmap.sh` will take all the available threads and make it difficult for everyone to run their alignments!

 ```
 #Remember you're now located in ~/Lab12

-bbmap.sh pigz=t unpigz=t threads=6 ref=[bin contigs file].fna in1=[FORWARD READS FILE].fastq.gz in2=[REVERSE READS FILE].fastq.gz out=stdout.sam | shrinksam | sambam > [genome name].shrink.sort.bam
+bbmap.sh pigz=t unpigz=t ambiguous=random threads=4 ref=[bin contigs file].fna in1=[FORWARD READS FILE].fastq.gz in2=[REVERSE READS FILE].fastq.gz out=stdout.sam | shrinksam | sambam > [genome name].shrink.sort.bam
 ```
 Just put in values for `[bin contigs file]`, the forward and reverse reads files, and name the final output (`[genome name].shrink.sort.bam`) what you'd like- I would name it based on the name of the genome you're looking at.
-Say we're using `JS_HB1_S134_bin_31.fna`; in that case I would name the final output `JS_HB1_S134_bin_31.shrink.sort.bam`.
+Say we're using `Cow_8_31_maxbin.scaffolds2bin.tsv_bin_126.fa`; in that case I would name the final output `Cow_8_31_maxbin.scaffolds2bin.tsv_bin_126.shrink.sort.bam` or something similar.

-This process should only take a few minutes. `bbmap.sh` is generally much faster than `bowtie2`.
+This process should only take a few minutes. `bbmap.sh` is generally much faster than `bowtie2`, one of the most commonly used alternatives.
 Note that this is, of course, dependent on both the size of the genome you've chosen and the number of reads in your dataset that you're aligning to the reference genome.